 14. Hide and seek Beach, Orissa

-Here is another beautiful phenomenon included in our list of 15 incredible natural wonders of India.
+Here are another beautiful geographical features of India, included in our list of 15 natural wonders of India.
 As the name suggests, this beach is notorious for appearing and disappearing.
 When you pay a visit to the Hide-and-seek Beach in Orissa, chances are it may or may not be there.
 Situated in Orissa, the Chandipur Beach is also referred to the Hide and Seek Beach due to its quality.